dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Quantitative evaluation

-Compute the [perplexity](https://huggingface.co/docs/transformers/perplexity) of your model on the validation set.
+The most common way to evaluate language models quantitatively is the [perplexity](https://huggingface.co/docs/transformers/perplexity) score.
+Compute the perplexity of your model on the validation set.

 <details>
 <summary><b>Hint</b>: An easy way to compute the perplexity.</summary>